 A very common need in experiments involving the measurement of physical properties is the acquisition of analog signals, respective voltages.
-Those can be roughly divided into direct current (DC) and alternating current (AC) or time-changing signals.
-Analog signals are converted to digital values using ADCs.
+Those can be roughly divided into DC and time-changing signals.
+Analog signals are converted to digital values using ADCs (Analog to Digital Converters).
 Several principles of analog signal measurement exist with different cost, speed, resolution, and many other factors which determine their suitability for a particular application.